acarapetis/dotfiles/README.md

 - jq
 - nvim
 - ripgrep
-- vim-plug
+- fzf

-It will then install configuration files for the following via symlinks or includes:
+It will then install the configuration files in ./config and ./home_dotfiles using symlinks, and ./bashrc.inc and ./gitconfig using includes.

-- bash
-- tmux
-- nvim
-- git
-- pylint
-- nethack

 The nvim configuration features the following (non-exhaustive and probably excessive) list of plugins, which will be automatically installed by